 Aimed at: Policy Makers / Negotiators, Development Agencies, NGOs, Researchers, Academia, Think Tanks

-The Finance and Support section uncovers issues such as conditionality of INDCs as to mitigation and adaptation, together with technology transfer needs, capacity building etc.
+The Finance and Support section uncovers issues such as conditionality of NDCs as to mitigation and adaptation, together with technology transfer needs, capacity building etc.

-The Planning Process section covers matter such as how INDCs were prepared, how implementation will be co-ordinated and monitoring and review undertaken.
+The Planning Process section covers matter such as how NDCs were prepared, how implementation will be co-ordinated and monitoring and review undertaken.

 Finally, the “Broader Picture” section looks at the other policies surrounding NDCs in the national or global context, such as the SDGs, fossil fuel subsidy reform, disaster risk reduction etc.

-Given the lack of uniformity in the INDCs, the categorisation process has been challenging und sometimes inevitably somewhat subjective.
+Given the lack of uniformity in the NDCs, the categorisation process has been challenging und sometimes inevitably somewhat subjective.
 Pieter Pauw, who led the development of the NDC Explorer, mentions costs of mitigation and adaptation as examples.
-Only a share of the INDCs include cost indications, and these countries have typically been very vague on costs.
+Only a share of the NDCs include cost indications, and these countries have typically been very vague on costs.
 A frustrating absence for financiers, if an inevitable one.

 Pauw said that he hoped the tool would be useful for a wide range of interested parties.
 “For example,” he noted that climate change staff in a development agencies and banks are keen on using the tool to bring colleagues up to speed on the NDCs, and to help mainstream climate change actions into projects.”
 The team also sees applications for government planners and negotiators, civil society to keep their governments accountable, university teachers, researchers and other specialist observers.